 Do fillings require special care?

-If you suspect that you have a cavity, call our office today at 512-331-1477 or use this contact link to schedule a consultation with Dr. Justin D’Abadie or Dr. Jaya Hiremath.
-We look forward to helping you achieve a healthy smile once more.
+If you suspect that you have a cavity, call our office today at 512-331-1477 or use this contact link to schedule a consultation with our dental professionals at Advanced Dental Care of Austin.
+We look forward to helping you achieve a healthy smile once more!

 Our services to your restore your smile: